MathematicalModels/OpenLongTailRecognition-OLTR/README.md

 | ResNet-152  |      43.7      |      40.2     |    28.0     |     50.0    |     [model](https://drive.google.com/open?id=1ZkYzg74O8hKlsq8LcLlECsi2QVeG5mr0)      |

 ## CAUTION
 The current code was prepared using single GPU.
-The use of multi-GPU can cause problems except for the first stage of `Places-LT`.

 ## License and Citation
 The use of this software is released under [BSD-3](https://github.com/zhmiao/OpenLongTailRecognition-OLTR/blob/master/LICENSE).
 ```
 TODO
-@inproceedings{openlongtailrecognition,
-  title={Large-Scale Long-Tailed Recognition in an Open World},
-  author={Liu, Ziwei and Miao, Zhongqi and Zhan, Xiaohang and Wang, Jiayun and Gong, Boqing and Yu, Stella X.},
-  booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
-  year={2019}
-}
+BIB for the paper
 ```